azukacchi/azukacchi.github.io/about.markdown

 ## About Me

-Azka is a master's graduate with experience working in the research and development field.
-Her works are mainly in renewable energy issues with a specialty in bioenergy and high-value chemicals production, which mainly involve formulating research questions, literature review, data analysis, and communicating the finding to the research community.
+Azka is a business intelligence analyst with experience working at a research institute and a logistics startup.
+Her works mainly involve formulating research questions, literature review, data analysis, and communicating the finding.
 She has an interest in using data to uncover patterns behind a phenomenon, which drove her into learning Python as the most used language in Data Science.
-She aspires to create social impacts using her research skills as a Data Scientist.
+She aspires to create impact in business using her data analysis and research skill.

 ## Certifications
 - Data Science and Machine Learning by Purwadhika Digital Technology School